7 Top Health Benefits of Maca

 Maca, a root that belongs to the radish family, is grown in the mountains of Peru.
 Sometimes called “Peruvian ginseng,” maca’s benefits have been long valued, and now have been rediscovered as a supplement and ingredient.
 Maca comes in pill, liquid and powder form.

 There are no known side effects of maca but like any other supplement it should not be taken in large amounts.
-When you first start using maca it’s best to begin by taking smaller amounts and building up; no more then 2 tablespoons (of the powder) should be taken daily.
+When you first start using maca it’s best to begin by taking smaller amounts and building up; even 1/2 teaspoon is a good place to start.
+And at the other end, 1 tablespoons (of the powder) is an average daily dose.
+Rotating a few days on and a few days off is often recommended.
 Taking too much can lead to adverse effects and throw your hormones out of whack.
 If you experience this, you should take less or wean yourself off completely.

-Maca is good in smoothies, yogurts, salads, drinks, cooked food, shakes and juices.
+Maca is good in smoothies, salads, drinks, cooked foods, and juices.
 Don’t add it to anything that’s very hot because it will lose all its benefits.
 The taste can be a bit odd at first but it gets more tolerable and it depends on what you mix it with.
-Smoothies, shakes, yogurts and juices seem to be the best ways to use maca powder and liquid.
+Smoothies, puddings, and juices seem to be the best ways to use maca powder.
 Capsules are best to get past the taste.

-Please be aware that other than the nutritional benefits provided by the vitamins and minerals, the other benefits are documented though anecdotal, as maca has not been formally studied.
+Please be aware that other than the nutritional benefits provided by the vitamins and minerals, the other benefits are anecdotal, as maca has not been formally studied.

-Maca is rich in vitamin B12 and protein, which is very helpful for vegans.
-It also keeps you healthy by providing vitamins B1, B2, B12, C and E. It provides plenty of calcium, zinc, iron, magnesium, phosphorous and amino acids
+Maca is rich in vitamin B vitamins, C, and E. It provides plenty of calcium, zinc, iron, magnesium, phosphorous and amino acids.

 Maca is widely used to promote sexual function of both men and women.
 It serves as a boost to your libido and increases endurance.
 At the same time it balances your hormones and increases fertility.